bonan/nsrouter/README.md

 `interfaces` contains a list of which bridges that the instance should join.

-`start.sh`, `stop.sh` and `reload.sh` are scripts where you can specify what should happen when starting/stopping/reloading the instance
+`start.sh`, `stop.sh` and `reload.sh` are scripts where you can specify what should happen when starting/stopping/reloading the instance.

+You can use the environment variables `$INSTANCE` to get the name of the instance and `$INST_DIR` to get the path to the instance directory within your scripts.

-See the samples in [instaces](instances/) for sample instances.
+See the samples in [instance/](instance/) for sample instances.

 To stop the instance again, run:
 ```bash